 2. Sausage biscuit: Hypertension’s helper

 The sausage biscuit is basically a saturated fat and sodium bomb nestled in a trans fat sleeping bag.
 If your blood vessels could talk, they would plead, “Please don’t do it to us!” as you place your order at the fast-food drive-through.
 The sky-high sodium in the highly processed sausage can make your blood pressure surge.
 If you have hypertension, it may increase your risk for stroke.
-Nitrates and nitrites in sausage have been linked to increased risk in certain cancers, too.
+Nitrates and nitrites in sausage have been linked to increased risk of certain cancers, too.

 3. Flavored non-dairy creamer: A coffee disaster